+In this paper we showed that quantum information processing can be used to realize simultaneous and proportional prosthetic control over multiple DOFs, with only training on individual DOF data.

+We suggested the simplest control scheme for the wrist prosthesis, \cor{which is free of any optimization during the learning stage and does not demand large training data sets} (size of which is proportional to the time \corr{spent} by a subject in a lab and by implication his/her frustration in the procedure).
+We also reported the first simulation of EMG data classification using the suggested scheme.

+Although our simulation showed promising results, the scheme for myoelectric control by quantum information processing must be further developed before practical utilization.
+Below, we consider several ways to improve the performance of the suggested scheme.

-It is important to check, how the efficiency of the estimation changes with the growth of the training set size, because using more data for the training is a standard way to improve performance of the model.
+Using more data for the training is a standard way to improve performance of the model.
+We checked how the efficiency of the angle estimation changes with the growth of the training set size.
 We subsequently used large data sets for the training: 2000 samples for each action.
 For testing we used the same 55 blocks of unseen data.
 In result, in 10 blocks errors were detected: 3 for $D1$ and 7 for $D3$.
-Moreover, the global performance increased to $0,736$.
-Thus, the efficiency of classification increased with the size to the training set.
+Moreover, the global performance increased to $0.736$.
+Thus, the efficiency of the classification increased with the size to the training set.